Recent Commission Installations

 how visitors perceive the Church before a homily is preached

 Sacred art is not an alternative to ministry.
-It is infrastructure for all of it.
+It is a visual and theological infrastructure for all ministry in the Church.

 What a Sacred Commission Truly Is